deepstreamIO/deepstream.io-website/content/docs/10-server/10-configuration/index.md

 In this section you can configure the authentication types the server uses.

-You set the authentication type as a subkey the `auth` key.
+You set the authentication type as a subkey in the `auth` key.
 The available authentication options are `none`, `file`, `storage` and `http`, each of them having different `options` which are described in the tutorials on [Auth None](/tutorials/core/auth/none/), [file-based authentication](/tutorials/core/auth/file/), [storage-based authentication](/tutorials/core/auth/storage/), [HTTP authentication](/tutorials/core/auth/http-webhook/), and [JWT authentication](/tutorials/core/auth/jwt-auth/) respectively.

+You can set multiple authentication types simultaneously and the incoming connection will be validated against each of them until one succeeds or all fail.
+The `reportInvalidParameters` option on each authentication config must be set to `false` in order to allow for multiple auth strategies.
+Otherwise the first authentication provider that fails will return with an unauthorized request response and no more auth providers will be queried.

 ```yaml
 #Authentication